-Nearby are trailheads for several outstanding hikes, including the Foothills Trail, Big Bend Falls and Winding Staircase.
-(I'll be writing about the last one in an upcoming blog.)
+Nearby are trailheads for several outstanding hikes, including the Foothills Trail, Big Bend Falls and Winding Stairs.

-Of the 29 campsites, 17 can be reserved in advance for an extra $9.
-The remaining 12 are available on a first-come, first-served basis.
-Each site has a picnic table, fire ring with cooking grill and a post to hang your lantern.
+All 29 sites can be reserved up to six months in advance on www.recreation.gov or by calling (877) 444-6777.
+Each campsite has a picnic table, fire ring with cooking grill and a post to hang your lantern.

 As you enter the campground just off S.C.
 107, you'll come to a circular turnaround on your left.
 A short path off the loop leads to the ruins of an old settler's home.
 Five campsites have been carved into the woods here, but you'll need to carry your gear a few feet from the parking area to the sites.